kboroz/Causal_Inference_and_ML/README.md

 https://causalml-book.org/

-The "CausalMLBook" — i sanother open-access resource that tackles the field from a different viewpoint.
+The "CausalMLBook" — is another open-access resource that tackles the field from a different viewpoint.

 https://www.causalmlbook.com/